MohammadNiknam17/vending_machine_processor/README.md

 # vending-machine-processor

-Basic 8-bit vending maching processor design which offers support for two drinks and currency of 5 cent, 10 cent, 25 cent denominations.
+Basic 8-bit vending machine processor design which offers support for two drinks and currency of 5 cent, 10 cent, 25 cent denominations.

 As an engineer working in a high tech company, asked to implement a RTL description of a vending machine processor using VHDL to control a vending machine.
 Figure 1 shows the block diagram of the vending machine.